-The whole of the electrical energy shall be battery stored and carried on board and when the boat is being timed or raced ever the measured distance, no additional electric power shall be generated.
+The whole of the electrical energy shall be battery stored and carried on board and when the boat is being timed or raced over the measured distance, no additional electric power shall be generated.

-Power source shall be multiples of commercially available lead/acid batteries, nominally rated at 12 volts.
+Power source for circuit racing shall be multiples of commercially available lead/acid batteries, nominally rated at 12 volts.